CoreLab Technology Training & Access

 INTRODUCTION

-Absent any scheduled "FACE TO FACE" training sessions all GENERAL training sessions will be undertaken ON-LINE.
+Absent any scheduled "FACE TO FACE" training sessions all GENERAL training sessions will be undertaken

 TECHNOLOGY TRAININING & ACCESS

-In order to gain access to the ABCore facilities ALL NEW RESEARCHERS will::
+In order to gain access to the ABCore facilities ALL NEW RESEARCHERS will:

 (1) Sign-Up with the ABCore facilities by either clicking on the "scheduled" GENERAL REGISTRATION Training Sessions or "OPEN REGISTRATION" Training Sessions (see below in the next section, headed "Registration") and follow directions given.